 Say goodbye to yard work, mama/daddy, because you’re now entertaining a grouchy 4 year-old!
 Or, everyone else is going to listen to him scream and cry and ruin their fun.
 There is no good choice in these matters.

 Make sure you say the word “fuck” internally, or he might pick that one up, and then people will really judge your ass.

-Having a whiner is a drain on the entire family.
-It’s like this angry little gray cloud that suddenly appears to piss rain over the entire family.
+Having a whiner is a drain on the entire household.
+It’s like this angry little gray cloud that suddenly appears to piss rain over the whole family.
 Time to go out for pizza, yay!
 “Me HATE PIZZA!” your little whiner belts out.
 Except he loved pizza last week.
 Doesn’t matter.
 Now everyone’s pissed off at him, and pissed off in general, and questioning the choice of pizza because going to pizza now means listening to him whine the entire time.

 Do we give in to the tiny tyrant?
 Do we drag him along kicking and screaming?
 What’s best for all of us in the moment, for family cohesion and happiness?
 But what’s best for the tiny tyrant, who needs to learn that his whines don’t run the show?
 Again, all of these options kind of suck.